 Powerful companies like Apple or Google have set a certain standard when it comes to releasing regular updates and constantly evolving products.
 Millennials consider this to be the norm of business development.
 A forward-thinking view and a visionary approach towards innovation is a must for this generation.

-Thanks to digitalization there is an overwhelming amount of choice in almost all markets.
+Thanks to digitalisation there is an overwhelming amount of choice in almost all markets.
 This causes millennials to be unforgiving towards companies who fail to innovate, which means many firms get left behind.

 Benefits of hiring millennials are partially based on their great entrepreneurial spirit.
 Companies who allow collaboration, openness, transparency and integration in decision making can best leverage the advantages of their youngest employees.
 This ensures that no innovative idea is lost or forgotten.
 Even in times of crisis, companies have to attract and retain new talent, in order to embed innovation in every layer of the firm.